info

 Local taxes

-i.e. real estate tax, transportation tax imposed on trucks and buses, inheritance and donations tax, agricultural tax, forestry tax, dogs tax – cannot exceed limits set by general law.
+There are local taxes such as real estate tax, transportation tax imposed on trucks and buses, inheritance and donations tax, agricultural tax, forestry tax, dogs tax.
+Their rates are voted by local governments (e.g. the city council) but they cannot exceed limits set by general law.

-Note: inheritance, donations, and loans from the immediate family – i.e. parents, stepparents, grandparents, children, stepchildren, grandchildren, spouses, and siblings – are free of tax when gained after January 1, 2007.
+Note: inheritance, donations, and loans from the immediate family – i.e. parents, stepparents, grandparents, children, stepchildren, grandchildren, spouses, and siblings have been free of tax since January 1, 2007 but one needs to file an appropriate tax return no later than 30 days after the fact.

 Stamp duties

-Also commercial deeds such as sale and exchange contracts, loan agreements, articles of association, etc. are subject to a stamp duty of sorts called 'podatek od czynnosci cywilnoprawnych'.
+Also commercial deeds – such as sale and exchange contracts, loan agreements, articles of association, etc. – are subject to a stamp duty of sorts called 'podatek od czynnosci cywilnoprawnych'.
 It applies to transactions dealing with goods situated in Poland or property rights exercised in Poland, and also whenever the purchaser has its registered office or residence in Poland and the acquisition takes place in Poland.
-For instance, one pays 2% of the market value of real estate or other goods being sold or swapped, between 0,1% and 2% of the authorized capital under articles of association, and 2% of the sum a company borrows.
+For instance, one pays two percent of the market value of real estate or other goods being sold or swapped, between 0,1 percent and two percent of the authorized capital under articles of association, and two percent of the sum a company borrows.

 Duty-free goods